CodingLawyersClub/todo-instructions/README.md

 Now we have the `text` off the `toDoFromRequest`.
 The `const { text }` structure is getting a property off of `toDoFromRequest` (which looks like what we have above) and defining it as `text`.

 OK, now let's find our user who is making the request.
 We're going to need this user to save to our `ToDo`.
 The user's id is automatically sent up in the `payload`.
 We're then going to query our database by calling `findById` to find the exact user making the request.
 The `await` is some magic syntax that tells us to wait for that query to complete before moving on.
+Put the following below the `const { text }...` line:

 ```
 const user = await User.findById(req.payload.id);
 ```

 Great!
 Because we now have the `text` and the `user` we have everything we need to create our ToDo!.
-Let's make a new `ToDo` and pass in the `user` and `text`:
+Let's make a new `ToDo` and pass in the `user` and `text`.
+Put this directly below the `const user...` line:

 ```
 const toDo = new ToDo({user, text});
 ```

-Let's then save it to our database by calling `save()`:
+Let's then save it to our database by calling `save()`.
+Put this directly below the `const toDo` line:

 ```
 const savedToDo = await toDo.save();